Where safety is felt - not just enforced.

 📍What's next?

-If you'd like your venue to become a Safe Haven, attendance at a free, 60 -minute training session is required.
-This includes:
+If your venue would like to become a Safe Haven, a free 60-minute session is required.

 👉 Register your interest here